-You can make this Valentine’s Day Ombre Heart Cake with these few easy tips.
+This homemade chocolate cake with vanilla buttercream is decorated with ombre hearts.
+You can make this Valentine’s Day Cake featuring an ombre heart design with these few easy tips.

 I am in disbelief that I actually made a cake and decorated and it came out somewhat cute looking.
 I pictured this cake in my head and it actually came out just the way I wanted it too.
 I love the ombre red and pink hearts, the decadent chocolate cake and of course the heart shaped sprinkles on top.

 Valentine’s day is the same week as my

 boyfriend’s husband’s birthday.
 I try really hard to make each occasion special.
 I always want to make a dessert, and chocolate cake is my husband’s favorite.
 Although I am pretty sure he’d also be just fine with rice krispie treats.

 However, I am without a doubt still always trying to eat healthy when valentine’s day rolls around.
 Eating a chocolate cake by yourself isn’t what you want to be doing on valentine’s day.
 I mean, it does sound good though, right?
 If you don’t like chocolate cake, don’t worry about it.
 You can totally make my moist vanilla layer cake instead.

 One of my goals for this year was to try more cakes because I consider cakes to be a bit challenging for me.
 Trust me, if I can do it, you can do it!
 I’ve included some basic tips to make this Ombre Heart Cake a success for you.
 Since I originally posted this cake, I’ve made lots and lot of cake recipes, but each time it can still be a challenge to try different decorating techniques.